Quintessential Belfast Itinerary

 Day 4: dive into the vibrant arts community in Belfast’s Cathedral Quarter

 The MAC is a cultural hub with an eclectic programme of exhibitions, theatre performances, experimental works visual art, theatre, dance, and family workshops.
-Make sure to check out #BIAF22 events at The MAC, comprising dance, multi-media performance and music.
+Make sure to check out the BIAF programme for events, comprising dance, multi-media performance and music.

 BIAF Tip: In need of an edible boost?
 The MAC Café Bar serves delicious lunch, brunch coffee & treats.